-The 2013 season brought the New England Boating TV crew to Cape Cod’s Bass River, which separates the towns of Eastham and West Dennis.
-The tidal river is a popular jumping-off spot for trips to Nantucket, Martha’s Vineyard, Vineyard Sound and Monomoy, but it also serves as a protected playground for paddlers of all skill levels, as we learned during a trip with Cape Cod Kayaking, which rents kayaks at the base of the Rte.
+The Bass River separates the Cape Cod towns of Yarmouth and Dennis, and was once considered the site of a canal that would bisect the Cape.
+Today, it’s a popular jumping-off spot for trips to Nantucket, Martha’s Vineyard, Vineyard Sound and Monomoy, but also serves as a protected playground for paddlers of all skill levels, as we learned during a trip with Bass River Kayaks, Cruises & Paddleboards, which rents kayaks at the base of the Rte.
 28 bridge (guided tours are available, too).

 From this location, paddlers can head up- or downriver.
 Either way, you’ll find more than enough water to occupy you for a full day of fun and adventure.
 Osprey, heron, egrets, hawks and other birds are common sights along the river, and the fishing for striped bass can be excellent as well, so pack a rod.

-Feeling a bit peckish or thirsty?
-Sustenance and drink can be found a few hundred yards from Cape Cod Kayaking at the Summer Shanty, on the grounds of the Bass River Marina.
+Feeling peckish or thirsty?
+Sustenance and drink can be found a few hundred yards from Bass River Kayaks, Cruises & Paddleboards at the Summer Shanty, at the Bass River Marina.

 If you have your own kayak, you can put in near the Cape Cod Kayaking location, as well as the Wilbur Park Launch off High Bank Road, where you’ll find a nice, sandy beach adjacent to the ramp and free parking.
 Another spot to launch is the ramp at the end of Uncle Freeman’s Road in West Dennis.
 Limited parking is available along the road.